 Delhi government likely to sell seized liquor, at 25 pc less price

-An order in this regard will be issued soon, the official said, adding that at present, the excise department destructs seized illegal liquor, including those meant for sale in Haryana, during raids.
-"First, we will get the seized liquor tested.
-If we are satisfied with its quality, we will then sell it at 25 per cent less than actual price," the official said, adding, "The seized liquor will be sold at government-run shops in the city."
+The official told PTI that the Delhi finance department has approved the proposal of the excise department.

-Officials said the move will boost the revenue of the Delhi government.
+An order in this regard will be issued soon, the official said, adding that at present, the excise department destructs seized illegal liquor during raids.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)